dudanov/iot-uni-dongle/FLASHING.md

   # comment next line after first successful update
   use_address: iot-uni-dongle.local
   ap:
-    ssid: "iot-uni-dongle"
+    ssid: "fallbackSSID"
-    password: "12345678"
+    password: "fallbackPASSWORD"

 captive_portal:

 ota:
 ```

 Thus, you do not need to resort to using the programmer.
+Congratulations!
 The migration is complete and you are completely independent of my initial configuration!

 ## Using the programmer (universal method)